-The ADT7483A has two temperature data formats.
-When the temperature measurement range is from 0°C to 127°C (default), the temperature data format for both local and remote temperature results is binary.
+The ADT7481 has two temperature data formats.
+When the temperature measurement range is from 0°C to +127°C (default), the temperature data format is binary for both local and remote temperature results.
+See the Temperature Measurement Range section for information on how to switch between the two data formats.

 When the measurement range is in extended mode, an offset binary data format is used for both local and remote results.
 Temperature values in the offset binary data format are offset by +64.
 Examples of temperatures in both data formats are shown in Table 8.